José Eduardo dos Santos: Career

-Political career

-Early positions
+Early political positions, 1975-1979

-In June 1975, dos Santos became coordinator of the MPLA's Department of Foreign Affairs; he also coordinated the MPLA's Department of Health at this time.
+In June 1975, dos Santos became coordinator of the MPLA's Department of Foreign Affairs and of the MPLA's Department of Health.
 Upon Angolan independence in November 1975, the MPLA held power in Luanda, but the new MPLA government faced a civil war with the other political formations, the National Union for the Total Independence of Angola (UNITA) and the National Liberation Front of Angola (FNLA).
 The same year, dos Santos was appointed as Angola's first Minister of Foreign Affairs upon independence, and in this capacity he played a key role in obtaining diplomatic recognition for the MPLA government in 1975–1976.
 At the MPLA's First Congress in December 1977, dos Santos was re-elected to the Central Committee and Politburo.
 In December 1978, he was moved from the post of First Deputy Prime Minister in the government to that of Minister of Planning.

-After the death of Angola's first president, Agostinho Neto, on 10 September 1979, dos Santos was elected president of the MPLA on 20 September 1979, and he took office as President of Angola and Commander-in-Chief of the Armed Forces on 21 September.
-On 9 November 1980 he was also elected President of the People's Assembly.
+After the natural death of Angola's first president, Agostinho Neto, on 10 September 1979, dos Santos was elected president of the MPLA on 20 September 1979, and took office as President of Angola and Commander-in-Chief of the Armed Forces on 21 September.
+In the first Angolan parliamentary election on 9 November 1980, he was elected President of the People's Assembly of Angola as a one-party state.